flexirest/flexirest/CONTRIBUTING.md

 ### Request

-`ActiveRestClient::Base` instantiates a new `ActiveRestClient::Request` object for each request, and it's up to this object to format the request body, make the request, parse the response, etc.
+`Flexirest::Base` instantiates a new `Flexirest::Request` object for each request, and it's up to this object to format the request body, make the request, parse the response, etc.

 ### HeaderList